-In general, because they have already been interviewed and their information incorporated into the investigator's report, witnesses who participated in the investigation will not be permitted to appear in person at the sexual misconduct hearing.
+In general, because they have already been interviewed and their information incorporated into the investigation report, witnesses who participated in the investigation will not be permitted to appear in person at the sexual misconduct hearing.

-i.
+- i.
 The Chair may permit a witness to appear in person at the hearing upon a showing of good cause.
-Such request must be made at least three business days before the sexual misconduct hearing.

-ii.
-The Chair may request a witness to appear in person without a request from either party if the Chair believes the presence of such witness will be useful to the COD subcommittee members involved in the case.
+Such request must be made at least three business days before the sexual misconduct hearing. - ii.
+The Chair may request a witness to appear in person without a request from either party if the Chair believes the presence of such witness will be useful to the COD subcommittee members involved in the case. - iii.

-iii.
 Any witnesses who are permitted to participate in the hearing may only be present at the hearing during their presentation of information and response to questions.
-The Chair may ask that witnesses remain available following their presentation in case a witness needs to be recalled for additional information.
+The Chair may ask that witnesses remain available following their presentation in case a witness needs to be recalled for additional information. - iv.

-iv.
 Character witnesses are not permitted.

-v.
-Unless the Chair decides otherwise in unusual circumstance, expert witnesses are not allowed.

-I. Chair's Role (or Associate Chair, when applicable)

-i.
-The Chair convenes and facilitates the hearing.

-ii.
-The Chair may postpone or suspend a hearing.

-iii.
-The Chair may call a brief recess at any time during the hearing.
+- v.
+Unless the Chair decides otherwise in unusual circumstance, or the investigator(s) collected evidence from an expert witness during the investigation, expert witnesses are not allowed. - I. Chair's Role (or Associate Chair, when applicable) - i.
+The Chair convenes and facilitates the hearing. - ii.
+The Chair may postpone or suspend a hearing. - iii.
+The Chair may call a brief recess at any time during the hearing. - iv.

-iv.
 At any time, the Chair determines whether certain witnesses should appear and decides whether any particular question, statement, or information will be allowed during a hearing.
-Formal rules of evidence that apply to civil or criminal judicial processes are not applicable.

-v.
-The Chair may call a particular witness.

-vi.
-The Chair shall warn any participant deemed to be disruptive, harassing, or intimidating to any other participant and if appropriate, excuse any individual's presence at a hearing, or take any other action deemed necessary by the Chair to ensure an orderly hearing.

-J. COD Sexual Misconduct Hearing Panel Deliberations and Decision

-- i.
-Once the Chair concludes the hearing, the COD sexual misconduct hearing panel meets in executive session to reach a decision whether the respondent is responsible for a policy violation, using a preponderance of the evidence standard and based on a majority. - ii.
+Formal rules of evidence that apply to civil or criminal judicial processes are not applicable. - v.
+The Chair may call a particular witness. - vi.
+The Chair shall warn any participant deemed to be disruptive, harassing, or intimidating to any other participant and if appropriate, excuse any individual's presence at a hearing, or take any other action deemed necessary by the Chair to ensure an orderly hearing. - J. COD Sexual Misconduct Hearing Panel Deliberations and Decision - i.
+Once the Chair concludes the hearing, the COD sexual misconduct hearing panel meets in executive session to reach a decision whether the respondent is responsible for a policy violation, using a preponderance of the evidence standard and based on a majority. - a.
+In reaching a decision, the hearing panel shall conduct an objective evaluation of all relevant evidence including both inculpatory and exculpatory evidence.
+Credibility determinations may not be based on a person's status as a complainant, respondent, or witness. - ii.
 If a respondent is found not responsible, the COD sexual misconduct hearing panel is over.
-The Chair or the OSC will offer to meet with the respondent and complainant, and the Chair will send a written letter notifying both parties of the decision as soon as is reasonably possible after the hearing.
+The Chair or the OSCCS will offer to meet with the respondent and complainant, and the Chair will send a written letter notifying both parties of the decision as soon as is reasonably possible after the hearing.
 This letter will be copied to MIT officials as appropriate. - iii.
-If a respondent is found responsible, the Chair or the OSC will offer to meet with the respondent and the complainant, and the Chair will send a written letter notifying both parties of the decision on responsibility as soon as is reasonably possible after the hearing.
-Neither the complainant nor the respondent will be permitted to appeal the finding of responsibility (see Section XIV.K.) until after a decision on sanctions is also reached. - iv.
-After a decision finding the respondent responsible, the complainant and respondent will each be invited to submit a letter, not to exceed five double-spaced pages, to the hearing panel.
-This letter is an opportunity for each party to comment on the impact of this situation on them, any aggravating or mitigating factors they believe should be taken into consideration, and any sanctions they would like to recommend.
-Both parties will be given three business days to submit this letter after receipt of the initial decision letter from the Chair.
-No additional material may be submitted at this time. - All parties are required to affirm that materials they submit to the COD are their work.
-Outside collaborators, including an advisor, must be cited.
+If a respondent is found responsible, the Chair or the OSCCS will offer to meet with the respondent and the complainant, and the Chair will send a written letter notifying both parties of the decision on responsibility as soon as is reasonably possible after the hearing.
+Neither the complainant nor the respondent will be permitted to appeal the finding of responsibility (see Section XIV.K.) until after a decision on sanctions is also reached.